VazkiiMods/BotaniaCD/media/README.txt

 my friends and I have built, mana spreaders pulsing and the void ever lingering far below.
 - Firel

-6. Endure Emptiness: From The Nothing Battles by Kain Vinosec TODO
+6. Endure Emptiness: From The Nothing Battles Remastered by Kain Vinosec My songs were previously created as royalty-free music and were chosen by Vazkii for inclusion in Botania.
+I didn't really know what to expect when I found out, but the scope and players of Botania have been so amazing and Vazkii is a truly awesome person.
+Because of Botania these songs became something of a hit.
+Their popularity led me to create a remaster of The Nothing Battles (with the remasters eventually being included in the mod), releasing additional work from the album (More Than Nothing), and even a proper collaboration with Vazkii for an original song (Endermosh, made for Quark).
+There are a lot of things in my life and especially my composing career that wouldn't have happened without Botania and I will be forever grateful to Vazkii, the players, and the listeners.
+- Kain Vinosec

-7. Fight For Quiescence: From The Nothing Battles by Kain Vinosec
+7. Fight For Quiescence: From The Nothing Battles Remastered by Kain Vinosec See the comment for Endure Emptiness.

 The artists featured above:
 - Kain Vinosec: https://www.youtube.com/@KainVinosec